 - The Monk class in Final Fantasy.

 - Heroes of Might and Magic has monks who fire energy balls and later call down meteors.
 The exception was the two first games, but even they had religious figures in hooded robes that throw energy balls.
 They just happened to be called druids instead of monks.

 - The "Martial Artist" from GURPS: Dungeon Fantasy.

-- Sohei warrior monks are recruitable in both Shogun: Total War games.
+- Sohei warrior monks are recruitable in both Shogun: Total War and Total War: Shogun 2.
 In the second game, they are the specialty of the Uesugi clan.
 The Ikko-Ikki also use the Sohei as a special unit.

 - Mortal Kombat gives us Liu Kang and Kung Lao.
 They even got a spinoff called Shaolin Monks.

 - Onmyōji gives us Aobōzu the Buddhist priest, and to an extent the protagonist Abe no Seimei, who is an onmyōji (practitioner of onmyōdō).

 - The Order of Biron in Legend of Legaia is a monastic order of Eastern-style Warrior Monks, combining spiritual teachings with martial arts training.
 Gala, one of your party members, is a member of the order at the beginning of the game.
 Unlike many examples of this trope, he wields axes, clubs, and maces.